lkry95/Alexa_Skill_Steam/README.md

 # Alexa_Skill_Steam
-A Java based Alexa Skill that will say what the daily deals are on steam when prompted "Alexa, Open Luke's Picks!"
+A Java based Alexa Skill that will say what the daily deals on steam are when prompted.
+"Alexa, Open Luke's Picks!"